Solve nonnegative least-squares constraint problem

 | 'lsqnonneg' | |

-| Options structure created using optimset |
+| Options structure created using optimset | |

 Function Arguments contains

-general descriptions of arguments returned by lsqnonneg
+general descriptions of arguments returned by lsqnonneg.

-This section provides function-specific details for exitflag
+This section provides function-specific details for exitflag, lambda,

-and output
+and output:

 | Integer identifying the